 The maximum duration is six (6) months.
 However it depends on the students’ competency.
 There are five (5) levels in PIE program.
 Each level will be conducted for one (1) month.
 After each level, there will be a placement test.
 This test is administered to determine students' next level..
 The student must pass the EPT with minimum band of 5.0 in order to secure a place in the Degree Program.

 6. Do I need to go through a medical examination after arriving in Malaysia?

 Yes, it is mandatory for international for the students to attend and complete the medical examination after arriving in Malaysia.
 Within seven (7) working days from the date of entry, they shall undergo a Malaysian Medical Screening at UMP Health Centre.

-7. If I do not attend a Malaysian medical examination what will be the consequences?
+7. If I do not undergo Malaysian medical examination, what will be the consequences?

-If you fail to attend a Malaysian medical examination within the timeline stipulated by UMP, your student pass application will be cancelled and no student pass will be issued.
+If you fail to undergo Malaysian medical examination within the timeline stipulated by UMP, your student pass application will be cancelled and no student pass will be issued.

 8. Can I open a bank account?

 Yes, once you get your student pass you can open a bank account.

 9. If my student pass application is rejected, can I get a refund for the application processing fee?

 No, the student pass application processing fee is non-refundable.